Aerial view of cars in a parking lot.

 COVID FAQs icon.png

-Can I cancel my order if I don’t wish to wait any longer?
+Can I cancel my order if I do not want to wait?

 Please speak to your dealer directly if you wish to cancel or change your order.